 Each of these steps will be vital to helping you grasp the fundamentals of how to write a patent application.
 So, get your pencil and a notepad, and open up the provisional patent application article and start taking notes.
 NOW!

 KEY: Remember, you do not have to file a provisional patent application.
-A provisional application’s main purpose is to:
+The main purpose of this type of patent paperwork is to:

 This just means the actual date when you file the provisional patent application (PPA).
 This date is critical because any other inventor with the same/similar invention that files their invention after you will LOSE in a priority battle, and YOU will have the rights (or prospective rights therein).